-I make long-form photographic essays that are faithful to people and their stories.
+I produce long-form photographic essays that are faithful to the people and stories I document.

-I have spent a decade in the USA, Peru, Cuba, and Australia, covering stories about people who's lives I can't not be interested in.
+I have spent a decade in the USA, Peru, Cuba, and Australia photographing the lives of a wide variety of people.

 I am currently in post-processing for a story about the Stolen Generations, the Aboriginal people of Australia who were taken from their families an an effort to disconnect them from their culture and country and make them “white”.
-The project is called Aftershock.
-The first story will be called The Long Goodbye.
+The project is called Aftershock, the first story for which is titled The Long Goodbye.

-Previously, I spent from 2012 to 2015 documenting music and friendship in an Australian metal band, FRANKENBOK.
-The result was produced as a limited release, crowd funded book that is also freely available as a PDF.
-The story is called LIFELINE.
+I spent from 2012 to 2015 on a story, LIFELINE, documenting music and friendship in an Australian heavy metal band, FRANKENBOK.
+The result was produced as a limited release, crowd funded physical book (also freely available as a PDF).

-Other stories I've photographed over the last 10 years can be found in my ARCHIVE.
+Other stories I've photographed over the last decade can be found in the ARCHIVE.